jessegmeyerlab/proteomics-tutorial/manuscript.md

 Ultraviolet photodissociation (UVPD) can use a range of wavelengths (popular options shown) to introduce higher energy photons to peptide cations, causing vibrational and electronic excitation that can generate all major fragment ion types depending on wavelength used.
 ](images/Tandem_MS.svg){#fig:SPE tag="3" width="100%"}

-One of the earliest and most ubiquitous peptide fragmentation methods is collision-induced dissociation (CID, also called collisionally-activated dissociation, CAD) [@DOI:10.1016/S0076-6879(05)02005-7] (Figure XB).
+One of the earliest and most ubiquitous peptide fragmentation methods is collision-induced dissociation (CID, also called collisionally-activated dissociation, CAD) [@PMID:16401509] (Figure XB).
-Here, collisions with inert gas molecules are used to increase the internal energy of peptide ions to reach bond dissociation energies that fragment them into products [@DOI:10.1002/(SICI)1096-9888(199705)32:5<461::AID-JMS515>3.0.CO;2-H].
+Here, collisions with inert gas molecules are used to increase the internal energy of peptide ions to reach bond dissociation energies that fragment them into products.
 Various inert gases can be used; helium, nitrogen, and argon are the most common.
 Preferences for which gas is used is often a function of how much energy per collision is desired.
-Two main versions of CID are used in proteomics, with the most common being beam-type CID (beamCID, sometimes called higher-energy collisional dissociation, HCD) [@DOI:10.1063/1.471812; @ DOI: 10.1038/nmeth1060].
+Two main versions of CID are used in proteomics, with the most common being beam-type CID (beamCID, sometimes called higher-energy collisional dissociation, HCD) [@DOI:10.1063/1.471812; @ DOI:10.1038/nmeth1060].
 BeamCID typically uses nitrogen or argon as a collision gas, and peptide ions are accelerated in to a collision cell filled with several mTorr of bath gas.
 The kinetic energy used to accelerate precursor ions (often generated using direct current voltage differentials between the source of the ions and the collision cell) determines the energy imparted through collisions with the bath gas, which in turn governs their fragmentation behavior.
 In non-modified peptides, the most labile bonds are typically peptide bonds (i.e., amide bonds) between amino acids, so the increase in internal energy from beamCID generates b- and y-type ions that represent this peptide bond cleavage, as shown in Biemann fragment ion nomenclature (Figure X).